-In this post, we will see how you can block or allow third-party cookies and site data in Internet Explorer, Chrome, Firefox, Opera browsers on Windows 8.
+In this post, we will see how you can block or allow third-party cookies and site data in Edge, Chrome, Firefox, Opera, Internet Explorer browsers on Windows 11/10.

 There are several types of Cookies like First Party Cookies, 3rd Party Cookie, Session Cookies, Persistent Cookies, Tracking Cookies or Browser Independent Cookies like Flash cookies and Silverlight cookies, depending on the role they play.

 Third-Party Cookies are nothing but Cookies from another website requested via embedded code.
 These have no real benefit to the user as they are only used for data gathering purposes.

 Some websites or features on a web page may not work if you block third-party cookies.
 Then again, some of you may have privacy concerns and may want to block third-party cookies.

 We have seen how you can manage cookies in Internet Explorer, Edge, Chrome, Firefox, and Opera.
 Now let us see how you can allow or block third-party cookies in these web browsers.